AmolShelke2/AmolShelke2/README.md

 <h1 align="left">Hi, I'm <a href="https://www.linkedin.com/in/amol-shelke-627813220/" target="_blank"> Amol Shelke </a></h1>
 <h3 align="left">A Passionate Front-end Developer</h3>
-<p>I'm Amol Shelke, From India I'm a passionate front-end developer, who love to drink tea when got stuck while finding answers.
+<p>I'm Amol Shelke, From India I'm a passionate frontend web developer, who love to drink tea when got stuck while finding answers.
 I love to work on frontend sides of the web.
 I work on technologies like react and tailwind and create beautiful websites with them.
+I have created multiple frontend websites and deployed them on vercel.
+All the code is written from scratch.
+From designing to developing Everything will be done with the motivation to build an amazing frontend webapp or website.
+Let's connect and make something great!
 </p>